Your tenancy give you rights and responsibilities. Keep to the rules and don't break your tenancy agreement.

 - not using unsafe appliances

-- minor maintenance (such as checking smoke alarms are working, changing light bulbs, etc).
+- minor maintenance (such as checking smoke alarms are working, changing light bulbs)

-- sticking to any terms in your tenancy agreement regarding smoking, pets, parking, gardening etc
+- sticking to the terms in your tenancy agreement regarding smoking, pets, parking and gardening

 Be responsible for your household and visitors